Capt-Dr-Dahlia/digital-writing-folio/exercises.md

 ### What tools or techniques do you you use?

-Pen and paper for poetry allows me to be changable/malliable.
+- pen and paper for poetry allows me to be changable/malliable.
 Its easy to cross out a word, draw an arrow indicating a change in structure, Etc.
+- Word document for fiction.
+Multiple versions for each pass of an edit.
+- Changing the text font on occasion can help to see the writing in a slightly new lens.
+- Listen to music on headphones.
+No lyrics, as words will disract.
+If neccisary i will use heavy death metal or white noise as they are the best at blocking out sensory distractions and forcing my mind to narrow in and focus.